cimug-org/CIMTool/docs/how-to/modeling-cim-extensions.md

 ## What Is a Shadow Class?

 A shadow class is not a real class in the model in the conventional sense.
 Rather, it is a construct that "shadows" a normative CIM class, contributing attributes or associations to that class under a different namespace.
-When **CIMTool** processes a shadow class with merging enabled, it transparently folds the shadow class's members into the normative CIM class in its internal representation — the shadow class itself disappears, and its attributes and associations appear as members of the normative class but in the extension namespace.
+When **CIMTool** processes a shadow class with merging enabled, it transparently folds the shadow class's members into the normative CIM class in its internal representation.
+The shadow class itself disappears, and its attributes and associations appear as members of the normative class but in the extension namespace.

 The practical outcome is illustrated in the following instance data example, where the European `shortName` and `energyIdentCodeEic` attributes are contributed to `IdentifiedObject` under the `eu:` namespace: